-The 2014 midterm elections are next week, and if you are like virtually everyone else in America, you give zero fucks.
+The 2014 American midterm elections are today, and if you are like virtually everyone else in America, you give zero fuck.

 The biggest question of the 2014 campaign is whether Republicans can gain enough seats to win a majority in the Senate.
 If they do, the GOP will control both chambers of Congress, giving the party a lot more leverage to make Obama's life miserable for the last two years of his presidency.
 There's a good chance they can pull this off.
 Republicans have had the advantage all year, thanks in part to the fact that they are defending fewer seats than Democrats and in part to the fact that the kind of voters who show up at polls during midterms tend to be the kind that vote Republican.
 Most election forecasts give the GOP at least a 65 percent chance of netting the six seats it needs to take over the Senate majority.

 Don't pay attention to those numbers.
 Math is boring and polls are usually wrong anyway.
 All you need to know is that this could be really fucking close.
 Ten Senate races are basically tied, according to RCP polling averages, which is really unusual this late in the campaign, and Republicans have struggled to break ahead in key states.
 So Democrats still have a shot of keeping the Senate majority, which would put us right back where we were before this whole sad circus started: A world where Obama and his party exist in a useless political hinterland.